alexxyu/mae-experiment/README.md

 pip install -r requirements.txt
 ```

-Run demo.py to see an example of the stimulus:
+Run demo.py to see an example of the stimulus (you can press any key to exit):

 ```sh
 source .venv/bin/activate
 python demo.py
 ```

-Or, run exp.py to run the experiment:
+Or, run exp.py for the experiment procedure:

 ```sh
 source .venv/bin/activate